Dr Katrina Bannigan

 School of Health Professions (Faculty of Health and Human Sciences)

 1. I lead research and enterprise in the broad area of occupational therapy and occupational science under the auspices of the Institute of Health and Community.

-2. I contribute to the management, academic development and quality of occupational therapy and related programmes (including embedding research into all occupational therapy and occupational science and related programmes).
+2. I contribute to the management, academic development and quality of occupational therapy & related programmes.

-· The IHC Plymouth Case Study Research Project (which is using single case studies to increase research and research capacity in occupational therapy).
+- The Institute of Health and Community Plymouth Case Study Research Project (which is using single case studies to increase research and research capacity in occupational therapy)

 2004 PhD thesis on ‘Increasing theuse of research findings in four allied health professions’,